amrlabib/javascript-essentials/classes-objects.md

 Every javascript object created using `new` keyword will contain an object called `prototype`.

-we usually use object `prototype` for:
+We usually use object `prototype` for:

 1. Properties sharing between multiple instances of the same class